Black Friday 2025 Offers Are Live – Save Up to 50% Learn more here.

 eSIM Engineering Overview (On-Demand)

-This course is a detailed technical description of eSIM technology and the new remote SIM provisioning specifications from GSMA covering M2M and Consumer applications.
-Starting from the role of the SIM, the course covers the transition of the SIM from the physical to the digital realm, the unique system architectures developed for both M2M and Consumer, a comprehensive view of the next evolution of eSIM, then a look at the future beyond that.
+Our eSIM Engineering Overview Training Course provides a comprehensive technical overview of eSIM technology and the latest remote SIM provisioning specifications from GSMA.
+This course delves into the role of the SIM, the transition from physical to digital, system architectures for both M2M and Consumer applications, the evolution of eSIM, and a glimpse into the future of this technology.
+Engineers, product managers, and other professionals seeking to implement eSIM-based products and services will benefit greatly from this course.
+Participants are expected to have a general engineering background with some knowledge of GSM SIM technology.
+While not mandatory, a basic understanding of mobile networks would be advantageous.
+The course covers essential topics such as Introduction to eSIM, GSMA Consumer eSIM Specification, GSMA M2M eSIM Specification, GSMA Consumer eSIM Specification Enhancements, and The Future of eSIM.
 This self-paced on-demand distance learning course features illustrated course books, videos, tests and full tutor support.
 Who would benefit The course is intended for engineers, product managers and other staff who are looking to prepare for or actively roll out eSIM-based products and services within their organisations.
 Prerequisites A general engineering background with some knowledge of GSM SIM technology is assumed.
 A basic understanding of mobile networks would be desirable.
 Topic Areas Include Introduction to eSIM GSMA Consumer eSIM Specification GSMA M2M eSIM Specification GSMA Consumer eSIM Specification Enhancements The Future of eSIM

 £95.00